Antique Electric Fans

 Early ceiling fans were made in very small numbers by hand and featured very ornate castings and hand painted pin striping as they were intended for banks, fancy business's and wealthy people that could afford comforting luxuries such as keeping cool on a hot summer day.
 Some fans made in the 1920's and 1930's had streamlined styling and were intended for fancy department stores such as the large wall hanging Air Castle fan below that were inspired by aircraft designs and futuristic inspirations.
 Other fans featured highly stylized designs by famous designers of the day such as Raymond Loewy.
 There were many mechanically interesting designs as fan makers sought to increase sales by making their fans rotate in 360 degree rotations or oscillate through the use of air powered flaps or had unique gear mechanisms that would make a sort of figure eight.
 Some fans had rubber or fabric blades and were used in phone booths and automobiles as well as residential desk fans.
 These were called safety fans.
 There were card player fans that blew air with radial blades so as not to disturb the play.
 These were also called bankers fans so paper money could be counted without blowing away.
 Not a bad thing unless you were a passerby.

-There were special purpose fans such as a fan used by funeral homes to clear the air.
+There were special purpose fans used before air conditioning was invented such as a Victor Luminaire fan used by funeral homes to clear the air.
 Before air-conditioning was invented when a person passed away it was common for a wake to be held in the home.
 As such unexpected mournful events take time for people to travel to attend, the recently departed would quickly be getting a bit ripe in a hot climate.
-Classy morticians would use a very intricate and ornate gothic styled fan by the Victor Fan Company that featured two special flesh colored light bulbs.
+Classy morticians would use the very intricate and ornate gothic styled fan by the Victor Fan Company that featured two special flesh colored light bulbs.
 The fan served two functions, to give a more life like appearance to the recently departed and to remove the ahem, aroma and blow it out an open window.
-These funeral fans featured very ornate delicate castings and are highly sought after today by collectors as many were smashed or damaged by constant travel.
+These funeral fans featured very ornate delicate castings and fine examples are highly sought after today by collectors as many were smashed or damaged by constant travel as the funeral business never runs out of customers.

 Antique Air castle fan antique Edison fan antique C&C motor